JoumanaLaude/spacetagram-v2/README.md

 # Spacetagram

-Responsive web app for viewing a new image from NASA's Astronomy of the Day API.
+Responsive web app for viewing a new image daily from NASA's Astronomy of the Day API.

 ![Preview](https://i.imgur.com/Ebtjsqn.png)